How to Calculate Alimony in Maryland (UPDATED: January 2018)

-In the State of Maryland, as with most states, alimony was traditionally awarded to the wife in a divorce proceeding.
-Often it was expected that she would be unable to work or have limited means to do so.
-As a result, alimony in Maryland was most often a substantial amount of money per month and it would be expected to last for years, if not a lifetime.
-Alimony in Maryland is quite a different matter today.
+(Columbia, MD) In the State of Maryland, as with most states, alimony was traditionally awarded to the wife in a divorce proceeding.
+Often it was expected that she would be unable to work, or have limited means to do so.
+As a result, alimony was typically a significant sum of money each month, and it would be expected to last for years, if not a lifetime.
+However, calculating alimony in Maryland is quite a different matter today.

 - Either spouse in the marriage can receive alimony in Maryland.
 It depends on who has a need and who is in a position to provide, along with other issues in the marriage.
 Historically, women did not make as much as men in most cases, and men were presumed to have the ability to work more easily.
 That is no longer true today, and the law has adapted over time to reflect this change.